ccd0/4chan-x/CONTRIBUTING.md

 - Commit your changes: `git commit -a`
 - Open a pull request by doing any of the following:
   - Fork this repository on Github, push your changes to your fork, and make a pull request through the Github website.
-  - Push your changes to any online Git repository, and [open an issue](https://gitreports.com/issue/ccd0/4chan-x) with an explanation of your changes and the URL, branch, and commit you want me to pull from.
+  - Push your changes to any online Git repository, and send an email with an explanation of your changes and the URL, branch, and commit you want me to pull from.
   - Export your changes via `git bundle` (e.g. `git bundle create file.bundle master..your-branch`), and upload them to a file host.
-Then [open an issue](https://gitreports.com/issue/ccd0/4chan-x) with an explanation of your changes and the URL of the file.
+Then send an email with an explanation of your changes and the URL of the file.

 Pull requests to archive.json should be sent upstream: https://github.com/4chenz/archives.json 4chan X updates from there automatically.